-Village Resources for Everyday Living
+Village Resources for Everyday Living and Featured Businesses

 Detroit’s largest recreational park, Belle Isle, is less than two miles from all of the Villages.
 This neighborhood jewel sets just within the American side of the Detroit River, an international waterway that runs between Detroit, Michigan and Windsor, Canada.
 Belle Isle Park has a family beach, softball fields, a conservatory with a beautiful walk-through garden, lots of picnic areas, a golf practice area with a five hole bump and run in addition to the driving range, chipping area and putting green, lots of piers for the fishing enthusiasts, a boat museum, light house and a huge water slide for children of all ages.
 There is also a peacefulness on this island for the moments you want to sit by the shore and watch the ocean going ships go by.
 If you’re more into nature than ships, the island has a biking trail and plenty of wildlife to mesmerize you from elegant swans and blue herons to deer, geese, seagulls and the occasional loon.

 The newest green space in the area is the Dequindre Cut.
 This mile long walking and biking trail connects the river walk along the Detroit River to Eastern Market, an historic area full of shops, farmers’ markets and restaurants.

 The Riverwalk/Gabriel Richard Park